xxoo/jsex/readme.md

 ## What is jsex?
-jsex is an extended JSON data format that supports most native javascript data types.
+jsex is an extended JSON format that supports most native javascript data types.

 ## How many data types does jsex support?
+As many as possible, including:
-* All types that supported in JSON
+* All types supported in JSON
 * Date
 * RegExp
 * Bigint